-Stamp Duty QLD, Buying or selling property is a really big deal.
+Knowing the facts about stamp duty in Queensland is the best place to start because buying property is a really big deal.
 It can be especially stressful if you’ve never been in the property market before or if it’s been a long time between drinks.

-Stamp duty is just one part of conveyancing that can be quite complex.
+This tax is just one part of conveyancing that can be quite complex.

 Here’s a start to understanding what stamp duty is and how much you might need to pay if you are buying residential property in Queensland.